Henry Marsh, interviewed by Julian Bond

 MARSH: I'm not sure it was a reward.

-BOND: It was a reward.
-So you both you exercised this leadership and one result was that you were rewarded with this leadership role.
+BOND: Well, it was a reward, it was a reward.
+So you both -- you exercised this leadership and one result was that you were rewarded with this leadership role.
 So that's one way it happens.
 Has that been your life story, or has it been a mix of other things?

 MARSH: Well, they said but the problem is it didn't go through the Resolutions Committee.
 We could have gotten it through the Resolutions Committee, but we didn't do it.
-They said "Well, we should have done it.
-I said "Well, why can't we do it now?"
-They said "Well, you can, but you have to get enough votes on the floor to get this thing through."
-I said "Why can't we do that?"
-I said "Can you get some support?"
+They said, "Well, we should have done it."
+I said, "Well, why can't we do it now?"
+They said, "Well, you can, but you have to get enough votes on the floor to get this thing through."
+I said, "Why can't we do that?"
+I said, "Can you get some support?"
 They said, "Yeah."
 I said, "Well, I can get some.
 I'll get the blacks."
-That's when I went around, and I found the guys were enjoying themselves on the beach.
-I literally dragged them.
-I said "You come on in here and vote.
+And that's when I went around, and I found the guys were enjoying themselves on the beach.
+And I literally dragged them.
+I said, "You come on in here and vote.
 We need your vote.
-This thing will be close," and we almost made it.
-See, I'm saying that was something that I really wanted to do because I recognized in 1960 when it was early as it was,that it was important to take a stand on affirmative action for cities.
+This thing going to be close," and we almost made it.
+See, I'm saying that was something that I really wanted to do because I recognized in 1960 when it was early as it was, that it was important to take a stand on affirmative action for cities.

 Leadership: Developing Future Leaders [load in video player]

 BOND: We have a few more minutes left.
 This will be the last question.
-How could we thats black people particularly or the larger society how can we make sure that people coming up are going to be effective leaders or that they're going to be effective leaders in the future?
+How could we thats black people particularly or the larger society how can we make sure that people coming up are going to be effective leaders, or that there're going to be effective leaders in the future?

-We're still, in civil rights organizations and other organizations, we're still operating under the old ways of communicating instead of getting a video that we can pop in and show people the picture, what we want to show 'em.
+We're still -- in civil rights organizations and other organizations -- we're still operating under the old ways of communicating instead of getting a video that we can pop in and show people with a picture, what we want to show 'em.
 We stand up there and tell them or send them a memo or something.
 We have to find a way to impart knowledge to people.
 That's why I think training leaders is so important.
-I mean training people to be leaders now.
-If one or two percent of them become leaders then we are successful.
-But if we do nothing our opponents are working hard to indoctrinate and brainwash people.
+I mean, training people to be leaders now.
+If 1 or 2 percent of them become leaders then we are successful.
+But if we do nothing -- our opponents are working hard to indoctrinate and brainwash people.
 If we don't set something up to counter that we have no chance.
 The other thing that concerns me is greed.
-I mean greed is like a disease that's infecting our progress.
-I don't know if you have the antidote for greed let me know what it is.
+I mean, greed is like a disease that's infecting our progress.
+I don't know -- if you have the antidote for greed -- let me know what it is.